 It’s safe to assume that this was brought about by Bird’s tendency to consume staggering quantities of straight spirits.
 Ulcers would plague him for the rest of his life, as he never successfully stopped consuming anything, let alone alcohol.
 In fact, he snuck out of the hospital one night and dropped in at Birdland, where he drank double shots of whiskey until someone talked him into going back.
 Whenever Bird was trying to stay off heroin, he turned to alcohol.
 To be fair, he also used both at the same time, along with amphetamines.
 As Lennie Tristano once said, “Bird’s thing was chemical.“ But his struggles with substance abuse are another story entirely.

 By 1951, Bird was a celebrity and this brought with it greater scrutiny by the powers that be, especially the musicians’ union.
 His tendency to show up late or not at all was legendary.
-Although accepted as a given around New York City, it was underappreciated by club owners in more distant quarters, and protracted legal disputes were becoming a constant in Bird’s life.
+Although accepted as a given around New York City, it was underappreciated by club owners in more distant quarters, and protracted legal disputes would become a constant in Bird’s life.

 He was dealt another blow that summer when his cabaret card was rescinded, which prevented him from working in New York City nightclubs for the next 15 months.
 This forced him to go out on the road, which he had come to hate, often as a single backed by local players.
 This only made matters worse and led to more disputes.